czernika/orchid-log-viewer/README.md

     ->render(fn (CustomLogData $log) => $log->areWeGood()),
 ```

-If you wish to keep possibility for Orchid shortcuts name array of data as `$data` variable and use `Czernika\OrchidLogViewer\Support\Traits\Contentable` trait
+If you wish to keep possibility for Orchid shortcuts name array of data as `$data` variable and use `Contentable` trait in custom class

 ```php
 use Czernika\OrchidLogViewer\Support\Traits\Contentable;